 Historically, ICT Investments acquired IP through various acquisitions and business combinations as a part of its ordinary line of business, mainly concentrated within the photonics industries.
-A variety of IP was accumulated within the 2000 to 2020 time frame and compiled from IP of various portfolio companies, acquired for cash in various public auctions, and contributed in a normal cause of business in different entities and start-ups.
+A variety of IP was accumulated over a 20-year time frame and compiled from the IP of various portfolio companies, acquired for cash in various public auctions, and contributed in a normal cause of business in different entities and start-ups.
 Historical IP costs are typically reflected mostly in reviewed financial statements and from purchase receipts, which form the historical base of Intellectual Property invested or contributed, or sold to a to a selected company.

-In addition, on December 3, 2021 intangible assets were tested for fair market value and an impairment analysis of intangible assets was conducted, which can be found in the attachments to this Annual Report on Form 10-K. To perform a fair market evaluation of its portfolio assets the Company is using the practical studies and recommendations published by the leading financial auditing institutions such as Ernst & Young and Deloitte, in particular the "25% Rule" method income approach:
+In addition, on December 31, 2022 intangible assets were tested for fair market value and an impairment analysis of intangible assets was conducted, which can be found in the attachments to this Annual Report on Form 10-K. To perform a fair market evaluation of its portfolio assets the Company is using the practical studies and recommendations published by the leading financial auditing institutions such as Ernst & Young and Deloitte, in particular the "25% Rule" method income approach:

-December 31st
+Decembe December 31st

-Intangible Assets 2021 2020
+Intangible Assets 2022 2021

-Accumulated Amortization (236,130) 0
+Accumulated Amortization (469,229) (236,130

 Customer Relationships 211,000 211,000

 Equipment Design Documentation 2,675,000 2,675,000

-Operational Software & Website 301,275 298,280
+Operational Software & Website 305,470 301,275

-Trademarks 216,800 0
+Trademarks 216,800 216,800

-Total Intangible Assets 3,167,945 3,186,300
+Total Intangible Assets 2,939,041 3,167,945

-As of December 31, 2020, the Company had \$3,167,945 of intangible property.
+As of December 31, 2022 and December 31, 2021, the Company had \$2,939,041 and \$3,167,945, respectively of intangible property.